Energy gAD & Host With the Most Do2dtun celebrates Birthday with 🔥 Photos | BellaNaija

 Look 1

-In this look, Do2dtun wields a sword, while donning a black leather cape a sword-wielding man with a black leather cape draped around his shoulders.
+In this look, Do2dtun wields a sword while donning a black leather cape, like a warrior of some sort – a defender.
 To understand this look, you’ll have to see the article by Yubby Nduonofit, released earlier today to celebrate Do2dtun’s evolution.
-It opined that Do2dtun has realised, over the years, that “he is the gatekeeper for ‘Hype’, a responsibility he could never really decline.”
+It opined that Do2dtun has realised over the years, that “he is the gatekeeper for ‘Hype’, a responsibility he could never really decline.”

 Look 2

-This other look shows Do2dtun as a boss, a master of ceremony through and through, a “host with the most” like the headline in the newspaper he’s holding in one of the shots.
+This other look shows Do2dtun as a boss, a master of ceremony through and through, the “host with the most” like the headline read in the newspaper he’s holding in one of the shots.

 Look 3